DennisDoll/Teaching/Methods_in_Neuroscience_2022/README.md

 on the actual data that we recorded (which we could not upload to this repository due to space limits), please feel free to contact us
 (for instance via e-mail: Segebarth_D@ukw.de)!

-Furthermore, we would like to thank our colleagues who generously provided us with the flies used in this course!
+Furthermore, we would like to thank Christian Wegener from the Department of [Neurogenetics](https://www.biozentrum.uni-wuerzburg.de/en/neurogenetics/starseite/) who generously provided us with the flies used in this course!